wighawag/hardhat-deploy/README.md

 Note that the deployments are saved as if the network name is `localhost`.
 This is because `buidler node` is expected to be used as localhost: You can for example execute `buidler --network localhost console` after `node` is running.
 Doing `builder --network buidlerevm console` would indeed not do anythong useful.
 It still take the configuration from `buidlerevm` in the buidler.config.js file though.

+### buidler test

+This plugin add the _test_ task an flag argument `--deploy` that run the deployments before the test and snapshot it.

 ### buidler etherscan-verify

 This plugin adds the _etherscan-verify_ task to Buidler.